 |---|---|---|---|---|

-Who has scored the most runs for RCB in IPL?
+Who has scored the most runs for RCB in IPL history?

 What is RCB’s lowest score in IPL history?

-RCB’s lowest team total is 49 all out, scored against Kolkata Knight Riders at Eden Gardens in 2017.
-It also remains the lowest team total in IPL history.
+RCB’s lowest team total is 49 all out, scored against Kolkata Knight Riders at Eden Gardens in IPL 2017.
+They were dismissed in under 10 overs.
+It also remains the lowest team total in the entire history of the IPL.

 Who has taken the most wickets for RCB in IPL?

-What is RCB’s highest team total in IPL?
+What is the highest individual score for RCB in IPL?